TomKellyGenetics/graphsim/cran-comments.md

 ## Vignettes

+Vignettes build with knitr::rmarkdown as used for this CRAN package: https://github.com/yixuan/prettydoc/

+Building vignettes that contain real biological datasets are important to demonstrate functionality of the package (requested by reviewers for JOSS).

+This means checks take considerable time to build vignettes.
+Pre-generated HTMLs are provided and "eval=FALSE" has been added to the Rmarkdown version of examples that take a long time to run.

 Vignettes are pregenerated to preserve headers, table of contents, and HTML style.

 Vignettes in Rmarkdown have been marked as eval=FALSE in some cases (to avoid checks timing out on CRAN).

+Pre-generated results so that code and results match will be considered in the future.
+This is an urgent release to ensure that checks pass on CRAN (without timing out) and the (published) package is not archived and remains accessible.

 ## Minor Release